 Respect the environment

 The Office National des Forêts (ONF) takes care of the national forest of Fontainebleau and neighbouring national forests.
 Most areas in the national forests are free to enter.
 Some parts of the forest are protected and you can find these areas on the IGN map.
 Outside this national forests, areas might be on private property.
 They can be closed by the owners.

 We all prefer to climb in an unspoiled environment.
 Have fun and make sure others have fun too.
 Please respect the boulders, the forest and other visitors.
 Leave no traces.

 Treat the rock with respect

-- Do not climb wet problems (damp sandstone is very weak, use only a rag to dry an occasional wet hold).
+- Do not climb wet problems (damp sandstone is very weak).

 - Clean your feet (sand on your soles polishes the rock).